rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 *Rust`s safety guarantees only cover what the program itself can do, and not what entities outside the program can do to it.*

-However, I still see the same conflicting usage of unsafe as in the previous chapter:
+Previous sentence is conflicting with the following:

-  - C API are by default unsafe.
-Are not referring to external C program?
-If the previous definition holds, they should be considered safe.
+  - C API of external libraries are by default unsafe.

   - HW undefined behavior is already included in Rust Reference:
     “*Executing code compiled with platform features that the current